XRPL-Lending-Network/network-wallet-core/docs/guide/frameworks/react.md

 # React

-Integrate XRPL Connect into your React application with hooks.
+Integrate XRPL-Connect into your React application with hooks.

 ## Installation